-It traces two lines of descent from England's King Edward I all the way down to cousin Guy Ritchie and his ex-wife Madonna.
+It traces two lines of descent from England's King Edward I down to cousin Guy Ritchie and his ex-wife Madonna.

 I grew up in London's Royal Borough of Kensington.
 My first name is George but I gave that up after Mummy bought a Pekinese dog and called it The Dragon.
 I was educated at the Lycée Français de Londres until the war broke out when I was ten.